 If you want to enhance your forktail lure for a larger sand bass fish, consider keeping a tray of frozen squid within your reach to use as trailers.
 This can spice up your bass fishing experience.

 Plus, you can even throw the larger models in these baits to increase your chances of larger grumpers.
-If you think sandies seem to prefer ultra-slow moving lure, lace on a vinyl skirt above the plastic tail’s front as this will flair out on the sink.
+If you think sandies seem to prefer ultra-slow-moving lure, lace on a vinyl skirt above the plastic tail’s front as this will flair out on the sink.
 This will allow the bait to glide slowly to the bottom and create more resistance.

 3. Single Tails

 Single-tailed lures are often overlooked, but it is a variation of the double or fork-tail lure.
 They are slow-moving pulsating lures perfect for colder water conditions.
-The Yamamoto Single Tail Grubs imitates the baitfish very well.
+The Yamamoto Single Tail Grubs imitate the baitfish very well.
 The size perfectly attracts bigger sand bass fish.

 It emits a strong vibration with the use of a slow retrieve from its finely cut tail, which is strike-provoking.
 Like the forktails, you can use this lure with a small frozen squid to get the bass’s attention.
-Another trick is to tie your main line to a three-way swivel and attach a 24-30 inch leader with a large single tail attached to the other end.
+Another trick is to tie your main line to a three-way swivel and attach a 24-30 inch leader with a single large tail attached to the other end.

 4. Classic Straight Tail Grubs